spring-jdbc-crud/simplejdbcmapper/README.md

 Use JdbcTemplate/JdbcClient to handle these cases.

 ## Upgrading to 2.x from 1.x
 The main change in SimpleJdbcMapper 2.x from 1.x is that it does not use database table column meta data for its mapping.
-The 1.x versions needed access to the database table column meta-data to create the mappings and so could not be used where that access was restricted due to security reasons.
+The 1.x versions needed access to the database table column meta-data to create the mappings and hence could not be used where that access was restricted due to security reasons.
 SimpleJdbcMapper 2.x uses Spring's default java type to sql type information for mapping.

 Difference from 1.x:
 1. Even though Spring's default java type to sql type information covers most cases, for  BLOB/CLOB and other database specific column types, the sql type information will need to be provided using @Column(sqlType = "somesqltype").